estebansolo/python30/docs/06_reduce.md

 - It doesn't return a list, it returns a single value.
 - Must be imported.

+    `from functools import reduce`

 ## How does it work?

-Suppose we have the following list
+Suppose we have the following list:

 ```python
 [2, 6, 9, 1]
 ```

-The function **reduces** takes 2 values and performs an action, the result of this continues as the first parameter in the next execution and the same action is performed.
+The **reduce** function takes 2 values and performs an action, the result of this continues as the first parameter in the next execution and the same action is performed.

 For this case we will add the values: